ikigailabs-io/ikigai/README.md

 ### Building a Flow Definition

-[Intro Text]
+The flow definition is where you add and configure the building blocks, or facets, that transform a dataset.
+The flow definition also includes any machine learning models that gather insights from a dataset.

+At a high-level, the process for creating a flow definition is the following:

+1. Create a new instance of the `FlowBuilder` class.
+1. Add facets to the instance of the `FlowBuilder` class.
+1. Configure the facets.
+1. Build the flow definition.

+Chaining facets within your flow definition generates the sequence of steps followed by a flow.
+The output of one facet becomes the input to the next facet.
+Each facet performs a specific task within the flow, like importing or exporting data, transforming data, and modeling.

 #### Flow Builder & Facet Builder Objects

-The example Python code shows you how to create a flow definition.
-First, the code instantiates a new flow builder object and stores it in the `flow_builder` variable.
-Once you have an instance of `flow_builder`, you can begin adding facets to the flow builder.
-The order in which you add the facets is the order in which the facets are chained.
-When creating an instance of a facet you must include its argument settings.
+Both the `FlowBuilder` and `FacetBuilder` classes are involved in creating a flow definition.
+The example code demonstrates how to create a flow definition by adding facets, configuring each facet, chaining the facets, and finally, building the flow definition.

+In the code example, there are three different facets that are added to the flow builder instance.
+Each facet is configured by calling the facet type's `argument()` method and defining the relevant parameters.

+The first facet is an `Imported` facet that is part of the `INPUT` facet group.
+This facet imports a dataset that belongs to the app project.
+The output of this facet is the input to the second facet.

-The snippet below chains three different facets together, an `Imported` facet that imports an input dataset to the flow, a `COUNT` facet that groups items from one or more columns and counts the number of instances of each unique combination.
-Then, it adds an `EXPORTED` facet that will output a new dataset with all the transformations generated by the flow.
-Finally, the `build()` method is called to build the flow.
-To view the flow definition that has been created, the code prints the results of a call to the `flow_definition.model_dump()` method.
+The second facet is a `COUNT` facet that is part of the `MID` facet group.
+This facet receives the dataset from the previous facet and counts the number of instances of an item in a column of the input dataset.
+The output of the `COUNT` facet is the input to the third facet.

+The third facet is an `EXPORTED` facet that is part of the `Output` facet group.
+This facet receives the input from the `COUNT` facet and exports the data as a dataset in your app project.

+The flow definition is now complete and can be finalized by calling the `build()` method on the flow builder instance

 ```py
 flow_builder = (